SeismicSource/sourcespec/README.md

 ## Theoretical background

-For each station, the code computes P- or S-wave displacement spectra for each component (e.g., Z, N, E), then combines the component spectra through the root sum of squares:
+For each station, the code computes P- or S-wave displacement amplitude spectra for each component (e.g., Z, N, E), then combines the component spectra through the root sum of squares:

 $$
     S(f) = \sqrt{S^2_z(f) + S^2_n(f) + S^2_e(f)}